-We now live in our newly built house and the helper accommodation is on our old house - a small 2 bedroom cottage slightly away from our house.
-However we would love you to join us for eating & socialising.
+We now live in our newly built house and the helper accommodation is in our old house - a small 2 bedroom cottage slightly away from our house.
+However we would love you to join us for eating and socialising.

 Northland is a wonderful place to visit and has some really beautiful scenery.
 It is not as populated as other parts of new Zealand so has some remote areas plus beautiful native forest and white sandy beaches.

 We are well situated for travelling further north – up to the top of the country, Cape Reinga – or across to Russell or Paihia, Karikari peninsula etc – or maybe south through the Waipoua Forest, to visit the huge Kauri tree “Tane Mahuta”, the interesting Matakohe museum and many other places in Northland.